5 Easy Ways to Eat More Protein for a Heart Healthy Diet

 Here’s are some high protein meal ideas that are full of protein and other nutritious ingredients:

 Before you dive into side dishes at meal time, eat your protein first.
 This helps you feel full faster, which can prevent overeating.
 It’s especially helpful if you’re trying to lose weight or manage blood sugar levels.
-Start your meal with high protein chicken, lean ground beef, or an iron-rich spinach salad before moving on to whole grains or veggies.
+Start your meal with high protein chicken, lean ground beef, or an iron-rich spinach salad before moving on to whole grain or vegetable side dishes.

 Protein isn’t just for meals—it’s great for snacks, too!
 Choosing protein sources like nuts, hummus, hard-boiled eggs, or Greek yogurt can help keep your energy levels up between meals.